 The more than ‘just writing’ aspects

 All of my work includes and reflects, overtly or more subtly, my passionate commitment to the urgent matter of revisioning our relationships to our soul and our inner life, each other, the land and the other-than-human species, and questions around how we might live differently, more lightly and more rooted, on our beautiful planet.
+My vision is for us collectively to move, as a species, from the anthropocentric viewpoint to the ecocentric.

 So almost all of the courses I offer have a holistic focus, but if you would like something that is more overtly ecological, psychospiritual and mythic, therapeutic or land-based, head on over to my other website, The Wild Ways, where you will find a complementary range of what I call eco-soul courses, many of which take place in beautiful wildish places and often primarily outdoors.